Limit on Amount of Wages Required to Be Paid - Act Part 10, Section 80

 If an employee leaves an employer and then goes back, each period of employment is separate for the purpose of wage recovery under the Act.
 Where an employee has two or more periods of employment, a complaint must be filed within six months after the end of each separate period of employment.
 The director can recover wages owed in the last 12 months of each period of employment.

 Stan is employed from January 2 to February 5 and then quits.
 Stan then works for the same employer from June 1 to August 30.
-He files a complaint on August 31.
+Stan files a complaint on August 31.
 Wage recovery from the employer is limited to the period of employment between June 1 and August 30.
-In order to recover wages from his first period of employment, Stan had to file a complaint within six months of the date his first period of employment ended, or by August 5.
+In order to recover wages from their first period of employment, Stan had to file a complaint within six months of the date Stan's first period of employment ended, or by August 5.

 Annual vacation pay recovery